The Sixth Sense: Accolades

-The Sixth Sense has received numerous awards and nominations, with Academy Award nomination categories ranging from those honoring the film itself (Best Picture), to its writing, editing, and direction (Best Director, Best Editing, and Best Original Screenplay), to its cast's performance (Best Supporting Actor and Best Supporting Actress).
-Especially lauded was the supporting role of actor Haley Joel Osment, whose nominations include an Academy Award, a Broadcast Film Critics Association Award, and a Golden Globe Award.
+The Sixth Sense has received numerous awards and nominations, with six Academy Award nomination categories ranging from those honoring the film itself (Best Picture), to its writing, editing, and direction (Best Director, Best Editing, and Best Original Screenplay), to its cast's performance (Best Supporting Actor and Best Supporting Actress).
+Especially lauded was the supporting role of actor Haley Joel Osment, whose nominations include an Academy Award, a Golden Globe Award and a Critics' Choice Movie Award.
 Overall, The Sixth Sense was nominated for six Academy Awards and four British Academy Film Awards, but won none.
 The film received three nominations from the People's Choice Awards and won all of them, with lead actor Bruce Willis being honored for his role.
 The Satellite Awards nominated the film in four categories, with awards being received for writing (M. Night Shyamalan) and editing (Andrew Mondshein).
-Supporting actress Toni Collette was nominated for both an Academy Award and a Satellite award for her role in the film.
+Supporting actress Toni Collette was nominated for both an Academy Award and a Satellite Award for her role in the film.
 James Newton Howard was honored by the American Society of Composers, Authors and Publishers for his composition of the music for the film.

 In 2013, the Writers Guild of America ranked the screenplay #50 on its list of 101 Greatest Screenplays ever written.